wildbio/IDFG_TrailCam_SDProcess/README.md

-# camRaApp_IDFG
+# sd_card_app_v2.1_2020
-Shiny app for copying, renaming, and organizing photos from Idaho Fish and Game trail cameras
+Shiny app for copying, renaming, and uploading photos from Idaho Fish and Game trail cameras